cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 kind: instantiation
 author: Haifeng Xi <haifeng@bianjie.ai>
 created: 2021-11-10
-modified: 2022-11-08
+modified: 2022-12-15
 ---

 > This standard document follows the same design principles of [ICS 20](../ics-020-fungible-token-transfer) and inherits most of its content therefrom, while replacing `bank` module based asset tracking logic with that of the `nft` module.

 ## Synopsis

 This standard document specifies packet data structure, state machine handling logic, and encoding details for the transfer of non-fungible tokens over an IBC channel between two modules on separate chains.
+In this document, `class`, `collection` and `contract` are used interchangeably.
 The state machine logic presented allows for safe multi-chain `classId` handling with permissionless channel opening.
 This logic constitutes a _non-fungible token transfer bridge module_, interfacing between the IBC routing module and an existing asset tracking module on the host state machine, which could be either a Cosmos-style native module or a smart contract running in a virtual machine.

 ### Motivation